hashicorp/nomad-open-telemetry-getting-started/README.md

-# Getting Started with OpenTeletry on HashiCorp Nomad
+# Getting Started with OpenTelemetry on HashiCorp Nomad

-This repository contains reference job files to run the [OpenTeletry collector](https://opentelemetry.io/docs/collector/) in different deployment scenarios, as described in the [Getting Started](https://opentelemetry.io/docs/collector/getting-started/) guide.
+This repository contains reference job files to run the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) in different deployment scenarios, as described in the [Getting Started](https://opentelemetry.io/docs/collector/getting-started/) guide.